aon3d/docker-spelling/README.md

 # Spelling Docker Image

-This docker image can be used for in CI for ensuring good spelling practices.
+This docker image can be used in CI to ensure good spelling.

 ## Usage